fleetdm/fleet/handbook/business-operations/README.md

 #### New parent leave
 Fleet gives new parents six weeks of paid leave.
 After six weeks, if you don't feel ready to return yet, we'll set up a quick call to discuss and work together to come up with a plan to help you return to work gradually or when you're ready.

+#### Compensation changes
+Fleet evaluates compensation during annual workiversaries.
+Supervisors and managers will document compensation changes and effective date in employee 1:1 docs and email confirmation to Charlie.
+Charlie will make sure that a copy of the compensation change is added to the [¶¶People Operations folder](https://drive.google.com/drive/folders/1NKZ0UTmLbOPOeAA-iaEote3_diqu8Cbw?usp=share_link) for record keeping.

 ### Payroll
 Many of these processes are automated, but it's vital to check Gusto and Pilot manually for accuracy.